intel-secl/skc-tools/SKC_Product_Guide.md

 Note: the AAS_ADMIN credentials specified in this answer file will have administrator rights for the AAS and can be used to create other users, create new roles, and assign roles to users.

-### Creating Users and Roles
+### Creating Users

 After installation is complete, several roles and user accounts must be generated.
 Most of these accounts will be service users, used by the various Intel® SecL SKC services to work together.

 Creating these required users and roles is facilitated by the scripts in the corresponding components and needs to be executed before installation of each component.

 SCS: scs_aas_curl.sh

 SHVS: shvs_aas_curl.sh

 SGX-AGENT: sgx_agent_aas.sh

 SHUB: shub_aas_curl.sh

 SQVS: sqvs_aas_curl.sh

 The output of these scripts is a bearer-token which needs to be updated in the BEARER_TOKEN env variable in the corresponding component’s env file.